jeapostrophe/reach-examples/crowdfunding/readme.md

 # Crowdfunding

 The intent of this DApp is to enable a fundraiser to raise a specified amount of cryptocurrency (e.g. `fundraisingGoal`) from one or more contributors within a period of time (e.g. `contractDuration`).
 During `contractDuration`, crypto flows from Contributor accounts to the contract account.
 Contributors may contribute one or more times.
 When `fundraisingGoal` is achieved, the contract balance flows from the contract account to the fundraiser account, and the contract exits.
-When `contractDuration` is reached, all portions of the contract balance flow from the contract account back to the various contributor accounts, and the contract exits.
-This is called *repayment*. `fundraisingGoal` is measured in standard units. `contractDuration` is usually measured in number of blocks.
+When `contractDuration` is reached, all portions of the contract balance flow from the contract account back to the various contributor accounts, and the contract exits. `fundraisingGoal` is measured in standard units. `contractDuration` is usually measured in number of blocks.

 # Issues

 These issues describe the various ways that the current implementation (i.e. candidate) fails to meet the use case described above.

-### Cannot repay
+### Cannot refund

-The candidate does not yet repay the various contributions to the contributors when `contractDuration` is reached.
+The candidate does not yet refund the various contributions to the contributors when `contractDuration` is reached.
 Potential approaches include the following:

-1. When `parallelReduce` times out, loop over payment history, and repay each payment.
+1. When `parallelReduce` times out, loop over payment history, and refund each payment.
 Does Reach allow this?
-1. Use a `Map` to track contribution totals per contributor address, and, when `parallelReduce` times out, loop over the `Map` and repay.
+1. Use a `Map` to track contribution totals per contributor address, and, when `parallelReduce` times out, loop over the `Map` and refund.
 Does Reach allow this?
 Can this approach handle 20,000 contributions?

     ```
     const myFromMaybe = (m) => fromMaybe(m, (() => 0), ((x) => x));